 “What did you do to my cat?”

 You nephew make me a clown.
-I suppose be scary cat.
+I supposed to be scary cat.

 “Some people are afraid of clowns.”
 Daisy said trying not to laugh.

-“I hope my kitchen doesn’t look like the two of you.”
+“I hope my kitchen doesn’t look like the two of you,” Daisy said.

 He admit his crime.

-“I was going to wash her out and start over but she got away.”
+“I was going to wash her out to start over but she got away.”

 Next time he pick me up, I bite him.